rjeveloff/rjeveloff.github.io/README.md

   <img width="35%" src="resources/cahmml.png">
 </p>

-Releasing in January 2023, CλHMML provides a Hidden Markov Model architecture built with long sequences and non-standard emission/transition probabilities in mind.
+Released in January 2023, CλHMML provides a Hidden Markov Model architecture built with long sequences and non-standard emission/transition probabilities in mind.
 Read more about it in its repository [here](https://github.com/gymrek-lab/CAHHML).

 ## Bioinformatics Algorithms: An Active Learning Approach